vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 forence among guests goverued by Māṇavika, 91.

-varna and learning, 749; to show Mandana, on the making of images, bonour according to one's ability,
+varṇa and learning, 749; to show Mandana, on the making of images, bonour according to one's ability,

 713. Mandapa, construction of, in maha